 action.
 This mimicked the effect of sea water and and ice as seen from above.
 The artwork was then

-photographed from above, the hand lettering superimposed in Photoshop.
+photographed from above, the hand lettering done on an overlay.

 This leads to the second principle, the emulation of the surface of the earth.
 Over the last 100 years, the